 Some TfL telephone interview competency questions are listed below:

 The questions that they ask you will be mainly based on collaboration, performance and results, and customer focus.
 You may get some questions relating to your chosen field.
 Ahead of your interview review your application form.
 Think about examples from your past experience that you could use to illustrate your skills against common questions such as those listed above.
 Organise your examples using the STAR method, and rehearse giving those answers over to improve your confidence.
-Read up on how to approach an interview with our free guide to interviews.
 Once you have completed all your preparation, you will want to rehearse giving over your answers in an interview situation.
-Our Skype based interviews give you all the interview practice you need with the added bonus of a trained assessor who can give you tips on where you did well, and where you need to improve.
+Use our interview preparation pack and get feedback, from a trained assessor who can give you tips on your strengths and weaknesses.